 We offer books, movies, music, downloadable materials, and video games for children from birth through 6th grade.
 Staff members with expertise in early literacy, child development, and children's literature are always available to help you find just the right book, program, or information.

-The Children’s Room on the first floor of the Main Library features the Toddler Treehouse and activity table; Chrome laptops, iPads, and internet and preschool game computers; an Art Alcove, homework study rooms; a play ship--and two gerbil mascots, named Ralph and Mudge!
+The Children’s Room on the first floor of the Main Library features the Toddler Treehouse and activity table; Chrome laptops, iPads, and internet and preschool game computers; an Art Alcove, homework study rooms; a playhouse--and two gerbil mascots, named Ralph and Mudge!

 Is your child visiting the Library for the first time, or could they need a refresher on our space and rules?
 This social story (PDF) uses photographs and simple sentences to help children feel comfortable visiting the Main Library and know what to expect while here.
 Children 8 and older may visit the Library alone.
 More details can be found in our Unattended Child Policy (PDF).

-We are offering new activities in Art and Music, Language Arts, Life Science, Math and Engineering, Physical Science and Technology.
+We are offering activities in Art and Music, Language Arts, Life Science, Math and Engineering, Physical Science and Technology.
 Ever wanted to learn how to weave, or learn French, or practice writing your first novel?
 Maybe you want to learn about the stars or practice your own computer programming with Raspberry Pi?
 We’ve got the backpacks to support all of this and more.
 Don’t forget to record your experiences in the mini journals included in each kit!